 To me, good governance is a heady mix of the people, the purpose and the path toward the goals of the organisation.
 A good board will oversee without being stifling.
 It drives the strategic direction of the organisation at a sustainable pace and in a positive way for all involved.
 The board reviews and monitors the organisation’s finances, works with the CEO to make sure the appropriate resources, funds and people are available to implement the strategic objectives.

-A good board will keep a solid foundation to the organisation’s work and finances so creative risks may be taken, new ideas trialled and trails may be blazed.
+A good board will keep a solid foundation for the organisation’s work and finances, so creative risks may be taken, new ideas trialled and trails may be blazed.
 A healthy board will suggest innovative ways forward and will budget for times of reflection and visioning retreats which are vital to the health and effectiveness of the organisation.

 As the board is tasked with the job of hiring and managing the CEO, it is up to the board to ensure a smooth transition with a new CEO starting.